Daresbury: Economy

 Near the village is the Science and Technology Facilities Council's Sci-Tech Daresbury science and innovation campus, which includes the Daresbury Laboratory and the Cockcroft Institute.
 The Synchrotron Radiation Source (SRS) facility at Daresbury Laboratory was in operation between 1981 and 2008.

 Daresbury Park is to the south west of the village, at junction 11 of the M56 motorway.
 The 225 acre site provides office and warehouse space for several businesses and includes the Daresbury Park Hotel.

 Transport

 The village of Daresbury lies to the east of the realigned A56 road.
 The B5356 Daresbury Lane heads eastwards from the village towards Hatton and Stretton, while the A558 Daresbury Expressway heads westwards towards Runcorn and crosses the Bridgewater Canal.

 Community and culture

 In 2006, the annual Creamfields dance festival was held in Daresbury after relocating from the disused Liverpool airport site it had occupied for the six previous years.
 This saw 40,000 revellers partying from 3pm-6am to a line-up that included live performances from the Prodigy and Zutons, as well as DJ sets from the likes of Sasha, Paul Oakenfold, 2 Many DJ's, Green Velvet and DJ Shadow.
-As of 2019, the festival has been an annual event at the site.
+The festival has since been an annual event at the site.